btamsir/Data-Visualizations/First Version - IP.md

 ## The Making Of.

 > This RMD/MD file documents the making of three distinct, unique, non-trivial, and somewhat surprising visualizations for the mayor of Chicago regarding the Speed Camera Violations dataset.
+These three visualizations are to convey visualizations that are somewhat unexpected but yet holds the audience into valuable account.
+The audience is the mayor and the message is to identify the decreasing violations trend, but more work needs to be done.

 **Visualization #1, Violation Time Trend**
 ***